KILTprotocol/spec-ext-credential-api/readme.md

             /** The hash of the CType */
             cTypeHash: string

-            /** optional list of DIDs of attesters trusted by this verifier */ trustedAttesters?: string[]
+            /** optional list of DIDs of issuers trusted by this verifier */ trustedissuers?: string[]

             /**
              * list of credential attributes which MUST be included when submitting the credential.